- SPSS Factor Analysis Dialogs

 Result

 After removing 3 items with cross-loadings, it seems we've a perfectly clean factor structure: each item seems to load on precisely one factor.
 Keep in mind, however, that we chose to suppress absolute loadings < 0.30.
-Those are not shown but they still exists.
+Those are not shown but they still exist.

 Right, I guess that'll do for today.
 I hope you found this tutorial helpful.
 And last but not least,